merely-useful/py-rse/index.md

 run programs,
 talk with each other,
 and interact with people.
-They do the last of these in many different ways, of which \gref{graphical user interfaces}{gui} (GUI) are the most widely used.
+They do the interacting in many different ways, of which \gref{graphical user interfaces}{gui} (GUI) are the most widely used.
 The computer displays icons to show our files and programs, and we tell it to copy or run those by clicking with a mouse.